FatCatCoder/helloespresso/README.md

 - ### Logging
 - ### Extraction Analysis

-Sincerely, get out there and start brewing something you'll love to drink and something exciting to share with others.
+Start brewing something you'll love to drink and exciting to share with others.